Gruximillian/das-trade-export-filter/README.md

 The purpose of this software is to filter .csv file of exported trades from DAS Trader PRO software.

-Trades can be filtered by any field value.
+Trades can be filtered by:
+- Account
+- Symbol